 Dive into 2 dozen different types of poutine (a Montreal favourite of fries, gravy and cheese curds), amazing breakfast dishes all in a fun diner atmosphere open 24/7.

 Mid-Range – Jardin Nelson

-Jardin Nelson is in the heart of Old Montreal and has one of the best outdoor patios in the city.
+Jardin Nelson is in Place Jacques Cartier in the heart of Old Montreal and has one of the best outdoor patios in the city.